grafana/loki/production/nomad/README.md

 ## Run Loki behind ingress

-When running multiple instances of Loki incoming request should be loadbalanced.
+When running multiple instances of Loki incoming requests should be loadbalanced.

 Register Loki in Traefik: